cbmr-data/cbmr-data.github.io/esrum/source/usage/modules.rst

 well as mutually exclusive pieces of software to coexist, and simplify making your analyses reproducible.

-Modules on Esrum are primarily provided by KU-IT (see below), but users may also set up their own private or shared environment modules.
+Modules on Esrum are primarily provided by UCPH-IT (see below), but users may also set up their own private or shared environment modules.
 See the :ref:`p_tips_modules` section for more information.

 A collection of software managed by the Data Analytics team is also available.
 See the :ref:`s_shared_modules` section below.